 ]

-async def main():
+def main():

-result = await recommend_additional_item(cart, purchase_history)
+result = recommend_additional_item(cart, purchase_history)

 print(result)

-# Run the async function
+# Run the function

-# thoughts="With pasta, cream, and cheese in the cart, the owner appears to be aiming to make a pasta dish, possibly Alfredo pasta which commonly uses these ingredients.
+# 'thoughts': "With pasta, cream, and cheese in the cart, the owner appears to be aiming to make a pasta dish, possibly Alfredo pasta which commonly uses these ingredients.
 To complete this meal, a protein such as chicken would complement the dish well, adding flavor and substance.",

-# )
+# }

 Performing classification

 You can use LLMs to classify text and images.
 This can be useful to solve various categorization problems.
+Here is an example of a classification task that categorizes support requests into one of four categories: Bug, Feature Request, Question, or Unknown:

-from opperai import Client
+from opperai import Opper

-from pydantic import BaseModel
+from pydantic import BaseModel, Field

 from typing import Literal